 DFAT's Fraud Control Section (FCS) oversees the management of fraud and corruption committed by external parties against DFAT including in relation to the Australian aid program.
-DFAT and its delivery partners strengthen their ability to combat fraud through collaboration.
+DFAT and its funding recipients strengthen their ability to combat fraud through collaboration.